pjbakker/flexible-seo-hugo/README.md

 ## Switching navigation, header or footer

 Within your `config.toml` add the according parameter you want the theme to use.
-By default, the theme uses 'simples' for navigation, header and footer.
+By default, the theme uses 'simples' for home, navigation, header and footer.

 ~~~
 [Params]
+  homeType = "simple"
-  nav = "simple"
+  navType = "simple"
-  header = "simple"
+  headerType = "simple"
-  footer = "simple"
+  footerType = "simple"
 ~~~

+You can set headerType on a page level!

 The theme will look for the theme parts in *layouts/partials/navs/*, *layouts/partials/headers/*, and *layouts/partials/footers/* accordingly.
 For instance, with `nav = "simple"`, it will look for *layouts/partials/navs/simple.html*.